 Treatment targets the correct system

-ReSpeak is designed for aphasia rehabilitation: it delivers high-repetition language practice between therapy sessions and tracks trial counts, accuracy, and cueing levels so clinicians can monitor the practice dose their patients are achieving at home.
-For patients whose primary diagnosis is dysarthria, the SLP would direct them toward motor-focused resources.
+ReSpeak is built for the aphasia side of this.
+It gives patients high-repetition language practice between sessions and logs trial counts, accuracy, and cueing levels, so the clinician can see exactly how much practice is happening at home.
+If a patient's main diagnosis is dysarthria, that is a motor problem, and the SLP would point them toward motor-focused tools instead.

 How a speech-language pathologist tells them apart